JeromeErasmus/vs-code-adf-preview/README.md

 ## Usage

 ### Opening ADF Files
-1. **Automatic Detection**: When you open a JSON file with ADF structure (`type: "doc"`, `version: 1`), you'll be prompted to open it in ADF Preview
+1. **Automatic Detection**: When you open an ADF file (`.adf` extension), it will automatically open in ADF Preview
 2. **Manual Opening**:
-   - Right-click on any JSON file → "Open with ADF Preview"
+   - Right-click on any ADF file → "Open with ADF Preview"
    - Command Palette → "ADF: Open Preview"
-3. **Check and Preview**: Right-click on JSON file → "Check and Preview as ADF"
+3. **Check and Preview**: Right-click on ADF file → "Check and Preview as ADF"

 ### Supported ADF Elements
 - ✅ Text formatting (bold, italic, underline, strike, code)